coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   Weal (if the action will probably bring good results).
 -   Woe (for bad results).
 -   Weal and woe (for both).
--   Nothing (for actions that don't have especially good or bad results).
+-   Nothing (for actions that don’t have especially good or bad results).

-If the spell fails, you get the "nothing" result.
-A cleric who gets the "nothing" result has no way to tell whether it was the consequence of a failed or successful *augury.*
+If the spell fails, you get the “nothing” result.
+A cleric who gets the “nothing” result has no way to tell whether it was the consequence of a failed or successful *augury.*

 The *augury* can see into the future only about half an hour, so